mdolab/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       -
       - Name of the surface.
     * - symmetry
-      - True / False
+      - True or False
       -
       - If true, OAS models half of the wing reflected across the plane ``y = 0``.
     * - S_ref_type
-      - "wetted" / "projected"
+      - "wetted" or "projected"
       -
       - How we compute the wing reference area.
     * - mesh